CodeIntelligenceTesting/jazzer/README.md

 The JVM bytecode is executed inside the fuzzer process, which ensures fast execution speeds and allows seamless fuzzing of native libraries.

-Jazzer supports x64 Linux and (experimentally) macOS 10.15.
+Jazzer supports Linux and (experimentally) macOS 10.15 and Windows, all on the x64 architecture.

 ## News: Jazzer available in OSS-Fuzz